outscale/terraform-provider-outscale/website/docs/r/load_balancer_attributes.html.markdown

   * `load_balancer_sticky_cookie_policies` - The policies defined for the load balancer.
       * `policy_name` - The name of the stickiness policy.
   * `load_balancer_type` - The type of load balancer.
 Valid only for load balancers in a Net.<br />
-If `LoadBalancerType` is `internet-facing`, the load balancer has a public DNS name that resolves to a public IP address.<br />
+If `load_balancer_type` is `internet-facing`, the load balancer has a public DNS name that resolves to a public IP address.<br />
-If `LoadBalancerType` is `internal`, the load balancer has a public DNS name that resolves to a private IP address.
+If `load_balancer_type` is `internal`, the load balancer has a public DNS name that resolves to a private IP address.
   * `net_id` - The ID of the Net for the load balancer.
   * `security_groups` - One or more IDs of security groups for the load balancers.
 Valid only for load balancers in a Net.
   * `source_security_group` - Information about the source security group of the load balancer, which you can use as part of your inbound rules for your registered VMs.<br />